Norrin M. Ripsman: Education

-Ripsman earned a bachelor's degree and a master's degree in Political Science from University of Toronto in 1989 and 1990 and received his Ph.D. in Political Science at the University of Pennsylvania in 1997.
+Ripsman earned a bachelor's degree and a master's degree in Political science from University of Toronto in 1989 and 1990 and received his PhD in Political Science at the University of Pennsylvania in 1997.

 Academic career

 From 1998 to 1999, he was a Postdoctoral Fellow at Mershon Center for International Security, Ohio State University.
 From 1999 to 2001, Ripsman worked at Department of Political Science, Dalhousie University as a visiting assistant professor.

-From 2000 to 2016, Ripsman worked at Department of Political Science, Concordia University as an assistant professor (2000-4), associate professor (2004–10) and professor (2010–16).
-During this 16-year period, he was a research fellow of International Security Program at Harvard Kennedy School of Government (2011) and a visiting scholar at University of Melbourne (2006-7) and Northern Illinois University (2012-13).
+From 2000 to 2016, Ripsman worked at Department of Political Science, Concordia University as an assistant professor (2000–4), associate professor (2004–10) and professor (2010–16).
+During this 16-year period, he was a research fellow of International Security Program at Harvard Kennedy School of Government (2011) and a visiting scholar at University of Melbourne (2006–7) and Northern Illinois University (2012–13).

-Theoretical Contribution to Neoclassical Realism
+Theoretical contribution to neoclassical realism

-Ripsman co-edited/co-authored Neoclassical Realism, the State, and Foreign Policy (2009) and Neoclassical Realist Theory of International Politics (2016), which develop neoclassical realist theory in international relations, with Jeff W. Taliaferro and Steven E. Lobell.
+Ripsman co-edited/co-authored Neoclassical Realism, the State, and Foreign Policy (2009) and Neoclassical Realist Theory of International Politics (2016), which develop neoclassical realist theory in international relations, with Jeffrey W. Taliaferro and Steven E. Lobell.

 Ripsman wrote an entry entitled Neoclassical Realism for the Oxford Research Encyclopedia of International Studies in 2011.